maarten-pennings/Lego-Mindstorms/ms4/faq.md

 There are actually three ways to do that.

-- The most straightforward way is to press the Play button.
+- The most straightforward way is to press the Play button in the IDE.
   Your program is compiled, uploaded and run.
 If a program was running on the hub, it is stopped.
   Note that the Hub has 20 slots (0..19), the app calls them "storage positions".
   By default your program goes to slot 0, but if you click one of the two "slot select buttons" (the arrows), you can specify another slot.